Parliament of the Cook Islands: Membership and elections

 The Cook Islands Parliament takes the British House of Commons as its model.
 It consists of 24 members, known as "Members of Parliament" (MPs).
 Members are elected by universal suffrage using the first-past-the-post system from single-seat constituencies.
 Ten MPs are elected from constituencies on the main island of Rarotonga, three each from the islands of Aitutaki and Mangaia, two from Atiu, and one each from the islands of Manihiki, Mauke, Mitiaro, Penrhyn, Pukapuka and Rakahanga.

 The executive branch of the Cook Islands government (the Cabinet) draws its membership exclusively from Parliament, based on which party or parties can claim a majority.
 The Prime Minister leads the government; the King's Representative appoints the Prime Minister from the party or coalition that has or appears to have enough support to govern.
 The Prime Minister and Cabinet hold office until the next election, or until they are defeated on a motion of confidence.
 The Cook Islands has a two-party system, though independent members are not uncommon.

-The Prime Minister is currently Mark Brown of the Cook Islands Party and the leader of the opposition is Tina Browne, who leads the Democratic Party.
+The Prime Minister is currently Mark Brown of the Cook Islands Party.

 Last election results

-Summary of the 1 August 2022 Cook Islands election results:
+Summary of the 12 August 2026 general election results:

+Graph of the party split among 24 seats.